Ex-employee files federal lawsuit against Westmoreland sheriff

 “Defendant's actions towards Donsen were intentional and were undertaken with reckless disregard for her federally protected right to not have her employment conditioned on her political affiliation to a party or candidate she may not prefer to support,” the lawsuit states.

-Donsen also claimed Held and his staff excluded her from changes that were to be implemented in office to make her job more difficult.
+Donsen also claimed Held and his staff excluded her from changes that were to be implemented in the office to make her job more difficult.

 Held on Friday denied the allegations and said Donsen was demoted for poor performance.
 He declined to provide details.